chaufanglam/CS4240-DeepLearning/README.md

 ![1649964191180](https://github.com/chaufanglam/CS4240-DeepLearning/blob/main/figures/model_performance.png)

+​								Figure 4 Model performance

-Comparing the results of Fig1 to Figure 5 from the paper, we see that our model converges to the final result in less epochs compared to the original paper.
+Comparing the results from the paper, we see that our model converges to the final result in less epochs compared to the original paper.
 This is beneficial, as it allows us to get a good result in less epochs.
 However, looking at the final results, we see a slightly larger difference between the accuracy of the training and validation data.
 This indicates that our model slightly overfits when compared to the original paper.